*.meta type of placeholders - Display any value from WordPress

 ];

-It is because any complex data structure is serialized before saved to database and for the time being, it would be burdensome to access specific field from meta placeholder.
-Anyway, if you still feel need to access array data, we encourage you to create custom placeholder, following our guide, which will enable you to process the data, the way you want!
+It is because any complex data structure is serialized before being saved to the database and for the time being, it would be burdensome to access a specific field from meta placeholder.
+Anyway, if you still feel the need to access array data, we encourage you to create a custom placeholder, following our guide, which will enable you to process the data, the way you want!

-Yet, sometimes you may rely on external tools like Advanced Custom Fields, which already have its own way of storing data in database.
-In such cases there are two ways of finding out what key you should specify in placeholder.
+Yet, sometimes you may rely on external tools like Advanced Custom Fields, which already have its own way of storing data in the database.
+In such cases, there are two ways of finding out what key you should specify in the placeholder.

 First is simple - just get down to documentation of the tool you use, and try to find out how they save data.
-Here's an example for ACF.
+Here's an example of ACF.